Georg Wilhelm Friedrich Hegel: Right and Left Hegelians and Marxism

 Some historians present Hegel's early influence in Germanic philosophy as divided into two opposing camps, right and left.
-The Right Hegelians, the allegedly direct disciples of Hegel at the Friedrich-Wilhelms-Universität, advocated a Protestant orthodoxy and the political conservatism of the post-Napoleon Restoration period.
+The Right Hegelians, the allegedly direct disciples of Hegel at the University of Berlin, advocated a Protestant orthodoxy and the political conservatism of the post-Napoleon Restoration period.
 The Left Hegelians, also known as the Young Hegelians, interpreted Hegel in a revolutionary sense, leading to an advocation of atheism in religion and liberal democracy in politics.
 Recent studies, however, have questioned this paradigm.

 The Right Hegelians "were quickly forgotten" and "are today mainly known only to specialists"; the Left Hegelians, by contrast, "included some of the most important thinkers of the period," and "through their emphasis on practice, some of these thinkers have remained exceedingly influential," primarily through the Marxist tradition.

 Among the first followers to take an expressly critical view of Hegel's system were those in the 19th-century German group known as the Young Hegelians, which included Feuerbach, Marx, Engels, and their followers.
 The primary thrust of their criticism is concisely expressed in the eleventh of Marx's "Theses on Feuerbach" from his 1845 German Ideology: "The philosophers have only interpreted the world, in various ways; the point, however, is to change it."
 (Note: The literature on this is enormous.
 Herbert Marcuse's Reason and Revolution, however, is one classic introductory text.)

-In the twentieth century, a Hegelian-inflected interpretation of Marx was further developed in the work of critical theorists of the Frankfurt School.
-This was due to (a) the rediscovery and re-evaluation of Hegel as a possible philosophical progenitor of Marxism by philosophically oriented Marxists; (b) a resurgence of Hegel's historical perspective; and (c) an increasing recognition of the importance of his dialectical method.
-György Lukács' History and Class Consciousness (1923), in particular, helped to reintroduce Hegel into the Marxist canon.
+György Lukács' History and Class Consciousness (1923) helped reintroduce Hegel into the Marxist canon.
+With the rediscovery and re-evaluation of Hegel as a possible philosophical progenitor of Marxism by philosophically oriented Marxists, there was more recognition of the importance of Hegel's dialectical method and a resurgence of his historical perspective.
+A Hegelian-inflected interpretation of Marx was further developed in the work of critical theorists of the Frankfurt School.